nttbdrk25/MAFAttention/README.md

 Note: MAFCV1 is for MobileNetV1+MAFC; MAFCV2 is for MobileNetV2+MAFC, and MAFCV3 is for MobileNetV3+MAFC

-Note: For instances of validation of MAF-based model, download the trained model of CGDFNet on Places365: [Click here](https://drive.google.com/file/d/1BpoTBLcdAFwFVVv4dZJ5NxslqKcq5AQ8/view?usp=drive_link).
-And then locate the downloaded file at ./runs/CGDFNet_g1_/
+Note: For instances of validation of MAF-based model, download the trained model of MAF-based model in ImageNet-1k: [Click here](https://drive.google.com/file/d/1BpoTBLcdAFwFVVv4dZJ5NxslqKcq5AQ8/view?usp=drive_link).
+And then locate the downloaded file at ./runs/

 **Related citations:**